Apply for a boat licence

 Evidence of identity

-You need to provide documents showing evidence of age and identity in order to apply.
+To apply you'll need to provide documents showing evidence of age and identity.

 Medical conditions